SijuEC/sijuec.github.io/index.md

 ### Bill of Material weight data cleaning tool

-Cleaning the weight data in BiLL of Materials is a tedious and repetetive task.
-I created an intuitive and interactive web-based tool to ease this task at Recaro Aircraft Seating.
-This tool enables the weight team at Recaro to do this task in less than 30% of the time.
-This tool is deployed on an internal server and provides a seemless experience to the weight analysts across the different global sites of Recaro, i.e., Germany, USA, Poland and China.
+At Recaro Aircraft Seating, I have streamlined the ,once-tedious, process of cleaning weight data in the Bill of Materials.
+My intuitive web-based tool significantly reduces the task time by 70%, providing a smooth experience for the weight team.
+Deployed on an internal server, it effectively supports weight analysts at our global sites in Germany, USA, Poland, and China, enhancing efficiency with its user-friendly interface.

 <img src="images/BoM_Calc_demo.png?raw=true"/>